 — The Pickle (@sportspickle) March 26, 2020

 Second-fastest land animal

 In 2012, National Geographic recorded a cheetah named Sarah at the Cincinnati Zoo as she clocked a 5.95 100m dash.
 This was (and still is) the fastest time run by any animal on the planet, although Spears got incredibly close.
 Spears has shaved so much time off previous records, it seems inevitable she will try to overtake Sarah the cheetah’s record.
-It’s tough for most sprinters to improve by 0.20 seconds, but Spears has shown that anything is possible.
+After hitting such high speeds, it can be tough for sprinters to improve by even just 0.02 seconds, but Spears has shown that anything is possible.

 — Hasto Suprayogo (@HastoSuprayogo) January 26, 2016